vilinski/presentations/2019-ActorSystems/slides/index.md

 | Autoscale out   | Abstractions for explicit scaleout |StatelessWorker can have multiple activations, managed by runtime/workload |
 | Actor interface |||

+### Advangages Orleans vs Rabbit

+-  Persistent Stream - TODO
+-  Temp State or smart cache - when otherwise it should always be persisted, roundtrip to DB.
+Examples:
+    - user session with short live info like what sites are already visited, which modules are allowed, etc
+    - 2FA
+        - generate random code on one endpoint (SMS, E-Mail, etc.),
+        - expect input on other (e.g. click a link in E-Mail or SMS)
+        - let expire after defined time - if short then just in unpersisted actor state, if longer - actor reminder
+    - ticket state - accepting, closing, escalation
+    - device state - onboarding, activation, etc.
+- access from multiple instances to a shared state
+    - runtime within each actor is single threaded.
+Other calls are waiting for the first
+    - reentrant actor is not single threaded
+- scheduler - already built into actor:
+    - timer - transitive, cancelled if actor is disposed
+    - reminder - persistent, survives between activation
+    - own actors are possible
+- interservice communication
+    - Rabbit
+        - send each message to queue
+        - receive each message from queue in other (or same) service
+    - Orleans
+        - first time if other actor location (actor ref) not yet known - ask cluster
+        - send message from actor to actor direct
+    - in case of single process - just compile a single silo - add all relevant parts
+- also useful within single service
+    - no IHostedService needed
+    - instantiation and disposing by need, not for each message
+    - simple async communication for complicated scenarios:
+        - ticket escalation
+    - Orleans.Http - controller is an actor TODO

 # Links